• Skip to primary navigation

 • 1-2 tablespoons oil olive canola, etc, divided

-• Kosher salt and freshly cracked paper to season beef
+• Kosher salt and freshly cracked black pepper to season beef

 • 1 cup onion chopped